 North American Marks

-C.S.A. markings show a consumer that their products have been tested.
+C.S.A. markings show a consumer that their products have been tested to rigorous standards.

 Customers find these marks on various types of products.

 - Gas-fired products.